What is cyber insurance?

 What are the recent cyber attack statistics?

 Many companies attempt to keep details concerning cyber attacks out of the public domain to mitigate damage to their reputation.
-However, PWCs Global State of Information Security Survey in 2018 identified:
+However, PWCs Global State of Information Security Survey identified:

 It is commonly accepted that cyber attacks and security breaches are increasing in frequency and sophistication.
 AIGs Cyber Report